wrglbr/XKit-Replace-Caption/README.md

 XKit-ReplaceCaption
 ===================

-A work in progress extension for XKit that replaces the caption on a tumblr post with your chosen text/html.
+A work in progress extension for the XKit Tumblr browser extension that replaces the caption on a tumblr post with your chosen text/html.

 Currently the extension pulls the replacement caption from the settings automagically.